Speaking Schools’ COVID-19 Action Plan

 During the Breaks (Holiday Workshops ONLY)

-- Recess and lunch breaks will be staggered by age group, and students in different age groups will be physically or temporally separated from those of other age groups.
+- Recess and lunch breaks will be staggered by age group, and students in different age groups will be physically and/or temporally separated from those of other age groups.

 - Unlike many schools, we will be enforcing social distancing in the playground, and will run activities to help students enjoy their breaks without physically touching.